adaltas/node-masson/core/network_check.coffee.md

         return next err if err
         return next null, ctx.WARN if not valid
         [ip, fqdn] = stdout.split(/\s+/).filter( (entry) -> entry)
-        next null, if ip is ctx.config.ip and fqdn is ctx.config.host then ctx.PASS else ctx.WARN
+        next null, if ip is ctx.config.ip and fqdn is ctx.config.host then false else 'WARNING'

 ## Reverse Lookup with getent